How Congenital Facial Paralysis Can Affect Children

 1. Bell’s Palsy

 Pediatric Bell’s palsy can cause facial weakness, drooping of the corner of one side of the mouth, and other facial paralysis symptoms.
 In many instances, Bell’s palsy symptoms disappear on their own.
-But, if Bell’s palsy symptoms persist beyond three months of onset, a child could be dealing with congenital facial paralysis.
+But, if Bell’s palsy symptoms persist beyond three months of onset, a child could be dealing with congenital facial nerve palsy.

 2. Moebius Syndrome

 Moebius syndrome is a neurological condition that causes congenital facial weakness and makes it difficult to move the eyes away from the nose.
 Some research indicates that Moebius syndrome is present in approximately one out of every 50,000 births in the United States, according to the National Organization of Rare Disorders (NORD).
-In addition, research shows that congenital facial paralysis can be a symptom of Moebius syndrome.
+In addition, research shows that congenital facial nerve palsy can be a symptom of Moebius syndrome.

 3. Perinatal Trauma

-During a medical evaluation, a child’s congenital facial paralysis symptoms are reviewed closely to provide an accurate diagnosis.
+During a medical evaluation, a child’s congenital facial nerve paralysis symptoms are reviewed closely to provide an accurate diagnosis.
 If a child is diagnosed with congenital facial paralysis, appropriate treatment options are then explored.

-How Is Congenital Facial Paralysis Diagnosed and Treated?
+How Is Facial Paralysis in Children Diagnosed?

-For children, a medical evaluation for congenital facial paralysis involves an examination of a patient’s symptoms, their severity, and whether one or both sides of the face are paralyzed.
+For children, a medical evaluation for congenital facial nerve paralysis involves an examination of a patient’s symptoms, their severity, and whether one or both sides of the face are paralyzed.
 The evaluation can also include blood tests, X-rays, and magnetic resonance imaging (MRI) or computed tomography (CT) scans of the patient’s head.

 1. Temporalis Tendon Transfer